FEEprojects/meta-remote-management/README.md

     IMAGE_INSTALL_append=" "

-It can also be done in meta-remote-management/recipes-flybat/images/remote-management-minimal.bb, by adding them to:
+It can also be done in meta-remote-management-raspberrypi/recipes-flybat/images/remote-management-rpi.bb, by adding them to:

     IMAGE_INSTALL_append=" openvpn autoconf cronie nano python-smbus python-pip i2c-tools vim gnupg docker cockpit-ws cockpit-dashboard cockpit-bridge cockpit-packages "

-**The above line lists the packages installed with remote-management-minimal-image.**
+**The above line lists the packages installed with remote-management-rpi image.**

 III.
 Steps for building the OS distribution.